martinvonz/jj/docs/technical/concurrency.md

 Another problem with using lock files is related to complexity of implementation.
-The simplest way of using lock files is to take coarse-grained
-early: every command that may modify the repo takes a lock at the very beginning.
+The simplest way of using lock files is to take coarse-grained locks early: every command that may modify the repo takes a lock at the very beginning.
 However, that means that operations that wouldn't actually conflict would still have to wait for each other.
 The user experience can be improved by using finer-grained locks and/or taking the locks later.
 The drawback of that is